Producing 'Candle Wick' | Breakdown

 1. Having a dedicated team is paramount to complete a project successfully. ''If you give a good idea to a mediocre team, they will screw it up.
 If you give a mediocre idea to a brilliant team, they will either fix it or throw it away and come up with something better.''
 Ed Catmull (Creativity Inc).
 This project did not just have a great story, but It also had a great team.
 It would not have been possible without effective communication and dedication from everyone.

 2. To successfully support a project as a producer you must continue to improve your processes and adapt them as you go.
-I had to learn to continuously to seek feedback from my team and tutor regarding my work and how to best support them.
+I had to learn to continuously seek feedback from my team and executive producer regarding my work and how to best support them.
 This allowed me to create processes to keep track of all stages, actions and deadlines but most importantly to streamline work and reduce friction so the artists in the team could focus on their creative tasks.

 Finally, a massive thank you and congratulation to all who were part of this project!
 Originally this was a 3-people project, and it was so beautifully developed that 20+ people got involved.
 This wouldn't be possible without the help of all these people that supported with concept art, modelling, texturing, animation, comp, music, sound effects etc. Amedeo Beretta, Escape Studios tutor, supervised the project which also played a big part in its success.
 His guidance and hands-on leadership placed this project on a successful path.